ashwamegh/vuejs-vuex-demo/docs/add-products.md

 <!-- src/components/SaveProductForm.vue  -->
 <script>
 export default {
-  props: ['product', 'onSubmit']
+  props: ['product'],
+  methods: {
+    onSubmit() {
+      this.$emit('submit', this.product);
     }
+  }
+}
 </script>
 ```

-All we need to do is specify what properties that should be allowed to be passed
+To be able to pass a property to a component we need to specify what properties that should be allowed otherwise it would just be ignored.
-to this component.
+We are also defining an `onSubmit()` method that will be called when the save button is clicked.
+Since we are not actually going to handle the actual creation/update of a product in this component we are just going to emit a [custom event](http://vuejs.org/guide/components.html#Custom-Events) that parent components can listen to using the `this.$emit()` function.

 **NOTE!**
 If you really wan't to make sure that everything is correct Vue.js has something